Kong/docs.konghq.com/app/_hub/kong-inc/openid-connect/index.md

 #### Test the Authorization Code Flow

-1. Open Service Page with some query arguments:
+1. Open the Service Page with some query arguments:
    ```bash
    open http://service.test:8000/?hello=world
    ```
    <img src="/assets/images/docs/openid-connect/authorization-code-flow-1.png">

-2. See that the browser is redirected to Keycloak login page:
+2. See that the browser is redirected to the Keycloak login page:
    <br><br>
    <img src="/assets/images/docs/openid-connect/authorization-code-flow-2.png">
    <br>